-The following section provides updates of the performance KPIs agreed in Our Council Plan and the action taking place, comprising a wider performance view, with KPI measures comparing performance over the last three periods - this may be quarterly, annually or other time periods (depending on how regularly data is released); however, each measure will explain the reporting period.
+2. The following section provides updates of the performance KPIs agreed in Our Council Plan and the action taking place, comprising a wider performance view, with KPI measures comparing performance over the last three periods - this may be quarterly, annually or other time periods (depending on how regularly data is released); however, each measure will explain the reporting period.

-Fire and Rescue 2022/23 Target ce Over The La Periods st 3 D T o Year End Forecast Measure: Fire Safety Order regulated buildings in West Sussex having received an Mar-22 Jun-22 Sep-22 audit under the Risk Based Inspection Programme.
+Fire and Rescue 2022/23 Target ce Over The La Periods st 3 D оТ Year End Forecast Measure: Fire Safety Order regulated buildings in West Sussex having received an Mar-22 Jun-22 Sep-22 2 audit under the Risk Based Inspection Programme.
 Measured cumulatively in each financial year, from 1st April.
-Reporting Frequency: Quarterly 1,000 841 218 445 , G 3 Performance Analysis: Sep 22: At the end of Q2 it was agreed that as a result of the significant challenges that the department faces in relation to development of competency, the previous target of 1,750 audits would be amended to 1,000 per year.
+218 445 7 G 3 Performance Analysis: Sep-22: At the end of Q2 it was agreed that as a result of the significant challenges that the department faces in relation to development of competency, the previous target of 1,750 audits would be amended to 1,000 per year.
 Departmental performance is currently 55 audits behind our half-year schedule, however the number of audits undertaken in Q2 was significantly higher than in Q1, despite Q2 being the period where a significant amount of leave is taken.
 Items that have affected Q2 performance include a number of case conferences following a Prohibition case that has seen two Simple Cautions issued for offences committed.
-Q3 will also see the team continuing a significant case load to take Actions: Now that the target has been amend audits behind schedule.
-We have a clear plan of use of retained duty staff and more use of desk ed to reflect so on how to addr ome of the interna al and external n narket factor s, we a are only 55
+Q3 will also see the team continuing a significant case load to take forward for prosecution.
+Actions: Now that the target has been amended to reflect some of the internal and external market factors, we are only 55 audits behind schedule.
+We have a clear plan on how to address this shortfall that includes watch-based fire safety activity, use of retained duty staff and more use of desk top audits.